Skip to Main Content

 Refinancing your mortgage doesn’t put an additional lien on your home.
 It just swaps out the primary lien on the home with a new one.
 This means that the refinance doesn’t have an impact on any home sale or dirty your title in any way.

-Keep in mind: Though they are technically claims on the property, mortgages aren’t as negative as other sorts of liens, because they don’t involve any dispute, and it’s assumed they’ll be settled with any sale proceeds.
+Keep in mind: Though they are technically claims on the property, mortgages aren’t as negative as other sorts of liens, because they don’t involve any dispute.
+Plus, it’s assumed they’ll be settled with the proceeds from the home sale.

 Refinancing is strictly based on your ability to pay back the loan, as evidenced by your credit and employment history.
 That means it wouldn’t impose any restrictions on future sales any more than your original mortgage did.